krOoze/Hello_Triangle/README.md

 **Environment**: On Windows MS Visual Studio, Cygwin, MinGW (or IDEs running on top of them)
-**Environment**: On Linux g++ and libxcb-dev and libxcb-keysyms-dev
+**Environment**: On Linux g++ and libxcb-dev and libxcb-keysyms-dev **Environment[Optional]**: Optionally GLFW 3.2+

-TODO: Adding VkSurface function for other OSes should be straightforward though.
+TODO: Adding VkSurface function for other OSes should be straightforward though using the provided ones as template for it.

 Files
 ----------------------------------